 This is the fourth course in the American Sign Language (ASL) sequence.
-This course continues to develop advanced competency and fluency in American Sign Language, grammar, and syntax.
+Students will learn advanced competency and fluency in American Sign Language, grammar, and syntax.
 Cultural features and variations in ASL are also addressed.

-- 1. Demonstrate advanced communicative competence and fluency in basic understanding of American Sign Language. - Acquire knowledge and understanding of the language and culture of the deaf community. - 3.
-Demonstrate critical thinking and appropriate ethical responses required by the Registry of Deaf Interpreter's Code of Professional Conduct.
+- 1. Competently communicate in American Sign Language. - 2.
+Apply appropriate signing skills to illustrate one's understanding of the culture within the Deaf community. - Demonstrate critical thinking and appropriate 3. ethical responses required by the Registry of Deaf Interpreter's Code of Professional Conduct.